Review: Oedipus with Mark Strong and Lesley Manville at Wyndham’s Theatre

 In Robert Icke‘s interpretation, Oedipus is a modern day politican who, Obama-like, promises to be truthful and transparent- and means it.
 We meet him on election night, and await his almost certain victory in real time, as a clock counts down the seconds to the result.
 This is unbearably tense because the time is just a little less than the length of the play, which is without an interval, and which we are pretty sure will end badly

 At the very start, Oedipus makes two rash decisions (rash in his advisor’s opinion).
 As there are doubts about his immigrant origins, he will release his birth certificate.
 Secondly, because there are rumours about how the last proper ruler King Laius, who was also his wife’s former husband, died 30 years earlier, he will conduct a public investigation.
-These well intentioned decisions set off the inevitable conclusion.
+But sometimes the truth can be devastating and his well-intentioned decisions set off the inevitable conclusion.

 Oedipus’ mother Merope has something important to tell him.
 We suspect what this will be, but he keeps putting her off.
 She is played by June Watson as a world-weary but steely old woman.
 Meanwhile, we get hints of political intrigue when we meet Oedipus’ close advisor Creon, his brother-in-law, played with a certain shiftiness and exasperation by Michael Gould.
 Oedipus doesn’t trust him, partly because Tiresias has predicted Creon will become leader, and partly because, unlike him, Creon sees the potential dangers of transparency.

-Most importantly, we meet Oedipus’ wife, Jocasta, a little older than him, whom he clearly loves.
+Most importantly, we meet Oedipus’ wife, Jocasta, a little older than him, and whom he clearly loves.
+The passion is still strong even after thirty years: he gives her oral sex on stage and, when interrupted, they go off for a quickie.
 It’s a love that dominates the play.
-Love, says Oedipus, ‘is the only thing that matters in the end’.
-Even after their years of marriage, they still desire each other.
+‘Love,’ he proclaims, ‘is the only thing that matters in the end’.
 Like their characters, Mark Strong and Lesley Manville are a match made in heaven: they’re tactile, warm, honest, and at ease with each other.
 You can feel the erotic charge.
-Your heart bursts with the knowledge of what is to come, knowledge that will shatter this love story.
+Your heart bursts with the knowledge of what is to come, knowledge that will shatter their love story.

 Then, there’s the loving family.
 They may bicker but they are relaxed together.
 Some of the audience may know that in other plays by Sophocles, the consequences of tonight will play out in further tragedy, including Antigone, which features his daughter, and is currently playing in a hardly recognisable modern version called The Other Place at the National Theatre.
 It seems we can’t get enough of Sophocles.
 There’s even another version of Oedipus coming to the Old Vic next year, featuring Rami Malek and Indira Varma.

 They will have to do incredibly well to match Mark Strong and Lesley Manville.
 When they are on stage, you feel you are in the presence of greatness.
 Mark Strong carries himself with the confidence, strength and arrogance of a leader, upright with jutting jaw, but he is also able to show a full range of emotions from fear to temper to tenderness.
 Lesley Manville is a sparkling foil to him.
-She laughs, she’s sexy, she’s protective, she’s seductive.
-And she tries to persuade him to leave well alone.
+She laughs, she’s seductive, she’s protective, she tries to persuade him to leave well alone.
+When she talks of becoming pregnant at 13 and having the baby taken away, it’s a pin-drop moment of the deepest emotion, and made all the worse because we know who that baby is.

 The tension is palpable as Oedipus’ determination to discover and reveal the truth leads him first to connect an accident he was involved in as a young man with the death of his wife’s despicable husband King Laius, and then to the much worse truth about his own origins.